alexander-mead/pyhalomodel/README.md

 ```
 pip install pyhalomodel
 ```
 If you you want to modify the source, or use the demo notebooks, then simply clone the repository.
 You can then create an environment with all necessary dependencies using [poetry](https://python-poetry.org/).
-From the `pyhalomodel` directory:
+From the cloned `pyhalomodel` directory:
 ```
 poetry install
 ```